Bourbon and Bolters bundles hotels, food, and tournament fees all into one luxury Warhammer-style retreat that stacks up the convention value.

 - Stress, noise, and waits: priceless in the wrong ways

 That’s over $3,000 before factoring in luxury accommodations, pro-led workshops, and a curated community.
-Bourbon & Bolters pulls it all together with no hidden costs, no food court chaos, and no folding chairs.
+Bourbon & Bolters pulls it all together with no hidden costs, food court chaos, or uncomfortable folding chairs.

 What Sets Bourbon and Bolters Apart